-Crohn’s disease in Australia – the latest research
+Crohn’s disease – the latest research

 What is Crohn’s disease?

 Crohn’s is an inflammatory disease which affects the gastrointestinal (GI) tract.
 It is incurable and usually chronic with periods of flare ups lasting anywhere from a few days to several months and impacts appetite, energy and bowel movements.
-Symptoms vary from person to person but can be severe.
+Symptoms of Crohn’s disease vary from person to person but can be severe.
 During healthier periods, those affected may experience anxiety of future flare ups.
 Crohn’s can occur at any age, but most people are diagnosed between the ages of 15 and 30.
 There is currently no cure.

-6 facts about Crohn’s disease
+Crohn’s disease facts

 - Crohn’s affects more than 60,000 Australians